pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 `
 ```

-Parameters:
-- with (Timetoken?): Start from timetoken for best-effort cached message retrieval.
-Non–17-digit values are ignored.
+- with (Timetoken?): Start from a timetoken to retrieve any available cached messages (best-effort; non-17-digit values ignored).

 ##### Sample code